langchain-ai/langgraph/docs/docs/cloud/quick_start.md

         |-- langgraph.json      # configuration file for LangGraph
         |-- .env                # environment files with API keys

 2. The `agent.py` file should contain Python code for defining your graph.
-The following code is a simple example, the important thing is that at somepoint in your file you compile your graph and assign that Runnable to a variable (in this case the `graph` variable).
+The following code is a simple example, the important thing is that at some point in your file you compile your graph and assign that Runnable to a variable (in this case the `graph` variable).

     ```python
    from langchain_anthropic import ChatAnthropic
-    from langgraph.graph import END, MessageGraph
+   from langgraph.graph import END, StateGraph, MessagesState

    model = ChatAnthropic(model="claude-3-5-sonnet-20240620")

-    graph_workflow = MessageGraph()
+   graph_workflow = StateGraph(MessagesState)

-    graph_workflow.add_node("agent", model)
+   def agent(state: MessagesState):
+       response = model.invoke(state["messages"])
+       return {"messages": [response]}

+   graph_workflow.add_node(agent)
    graph_workflow.add_edge("agent", END)
    graph_workflow.set_entry_point("agent")

    graph = graph_workflow.compile()
     ```

 3. The `requirements.txt` file should contain any dependencies for your graph(s).
 In this case we only require two packages for our graph to run: